FearTheBeard95/myReadApp-udacity-project1/README.md

 ## Description

-This a bookshelf appication that organizes the users books into shelfs which are the books you are currently reading, you have read and want to read.
-The application is written in React.js and uses an API for books provided by udacity
+This a bookshelf application that organizes the user's books into shelves which are the books you are currently reading, you have read and want to read.
+The application is written in React.js and uses an API for books provided by udacity.

 ## Backend used